What is urinary incontinence and what causes it?

 How is urinary incontinence diagnosed?

-To diagnose the problem, Dr. Ashford will first ask you about your symptoms and for a complete medical history.
+To diagnose the problem, our urogynecology team will first ask you about your symptoms and get a complete medical history.
 Your provider should ask you about your overall health, any problems you are having, medications you are taking, surgeries you have had, pregnancy history, and past illnesses.
 You will also be asked about your bladder habits: how often you empty your bladder, how and when you leak urine, or when you have accidents.
 A Physical exam will be performed to look for signs of any medical conditions that can cause incontinence, such as tumors that block the urinary tract, impacted stool, and poor reflexes that may be nerve-related.
 A test may be done to figure out how much your bladder can hold and how well your bladder muscles function.

 For this test, you will be asked to drink plenty of fluids and urinate into a measuring pan, after which your provider will measure any urine that remains in the bladder.
 Your provider may also recommend other tests, including: